Postpartum Anxiety vs. Normal Adjustment: What to Watch for in Weeks 2–12

 When to Reach Out

-If your worries feel overwhelming, are getting in the way of rest, or are keeping you from enjoying time with your baby, it’s time to talk with someone.
-You don’t need to wait until you feel at your breaking point.
-Reaching out early can make things feel lighter, more manageable, and more hopeful.
+If your worries feel overwhelming, are getting in the way of rest, or are keeping you from enjoying time with your baby, it's time to talk with someone.
+You don't need to wait until you feel at your breaking point.
+By initiating treatment at an early stage, healthcare professionals can improve the likelihood of positive outcomes and facilitate the recovery process.
+PubMed Central Reaching out early can make things feel lighter, more manageable, and more hopeful.

 Adjustment takes time.
 Some worry is part of the journey, but if anxiety is stealing your peace, you deserve care that helps you feel steady again.
 Support is available, and healing is possible.

 Ready to connect?
-Book a perinatal counselling session today and take the first step toward feeling like yourself again.
+Reach out to book a perinatal counselling session and take the first step toward feeling like yourself again.

 Frequently Asked Questions about Postpartum Anxiety